Levels of Development (LOD) in BIM | Autodesk

 LOD help ensure that construction documents properly reflect design intent.
 This reduces ambiguities and errors in plans, leading to smoother construction processes and fewer change orders.

-Detailed models are used where they matter most, and simpler models suffice for less critical elements, optimising time and costs.
+Detailed models are used where they matter most, and simpler models suffice for less critical elements, optimizing time and costs.

 HASSELL, COX, AND HKS